Bedding choices for your horse!

 Sawdust can be “chunkier” – it’s not always super fine and dusty.

-- Paper products.
-I have used paper products for cats and other small animals, but now there are horse versions, too!
-Paper beddings are super absorbant, and can be great for horses with bedding sensitivites.
-I have a feeling it's hard to find in some areas, but that may change soon.
-Paper beddings can also mold, so be on the look out.
+- I have used paper products for cats and other small animals, but now there are horse versions, too!
+Paper beddings are super absorbent and can be great for horses with bedding sensitivities.
+I have a feeling it’s hard to find in some areas, but that may change soon.
+Paper beddings can also mold, so be on the lookout.

 These are wood pellets after a little bit of water has been added.
 They will fluff up more with a bit more water.

-The bottom line is that bedding should be low dust for lung health and mold free.
+- The bottom line is that bedding should be low dust and mold-free for lung health.